Sh1r0-NaN/Kaggle-Aptos2019/README.md

 1. **Data**

-    We used full-size images from 2015 train dataset to pretrain our models.
+    I used all images from 2015 train dataset to pretrain my models.
-    Models trained on old data only gave us ~0.73-0.75 on public LB.

     Current competition train.

     Old competition test.